Superkunair/shai-hulud-inspector/README.md

 ## Exit Codes

+The scanner returns standard exit codes for easy CI/CD integration:

-- `0`: No vulnerabilities found
+- **Exit Code 0**: ✅ No vulnerabilities found (Success)
-- `1`: Vulnerabilities detected or error occurred
+- **Exit Code 1**: ❌ Vulnerabilities detected or error occurred (Failure)

-This makes it easy to integrate into CI/CD pipelines:
+The exit code is displayed at the end of each scan for transparency.

+### CI/CD Integration

+Use the exit code to fail builds when vulnerabilities are detected:

 ```bash
 # In your CI pipeline (always use latest version)